Lalit3009/Mediscan-frontend/README.md

 This repository also includes the following supporting materials:

 - Video Demonstration: A walkthrough of the application and model performance.

-- Research Paper: Detailed documentation of the project's methodology, results, and analysis.
+- Research Paper: Detailed documentation of the project's methodology, results, and analysis, titled "[Optimized tuberculosis classification system for chest X-ray images: Fusing hyperparameter tuning with transfer learning approaches](https://onlinelibrary.wiley.com/doi/10.1002/eng2.12906)"
-- Colab Notebook: Access to the model code and implementation for replication and further exploration.
+- Colab Notebook: Access to the model code and implementation for replication and further exploration. [click here to visit](https://colab.research.google.com/drive/1C2-Bsngo6XcFNmUCwQpw2dTmJhInSp8h)
-- Block Diagram: A visual representation of the model's architecture and workflow.
-- List of Advantages: A summary of the benefits and potential applications of the model.

 ## Conclusion